microsoft/terminal/doc/cascadia/Unittesting-CppWinRT-Xaml.md

 dependencies (ex `B.dll`).
 In this example, your final output project `C.dll` depends on both `A.dll` and `B.dll`, and `B.dll` _also_ depends on `A.dll`.
-If you're seeing this, I recommend adding `Private=false` and `CopyLocalSatelliteAssemblies=false` to your dependant dlls.
+If you're seeing this, I recommend adding `Private=false` and `CopyLocalSatelliteAssemblies=false` to your dependent dlls.
 In this example, add similar code to `B.dll`:

 ```xml